-This retelling of a traditional story from India illustrates how different people can have distinctly different perceptions of the same thing.
-Students will readily see the faulty thinking behind the blind men's arguments, but they may need some help understanding that even when presented with a real elephant, each man could "see" only what he already believed to be true.
-Use this story to encourage your students to develop perspective awareness—awareness that each of us creates a unique view of the world based on personal experience, language, and culture.
+In this lesson, educators use a retelling of a traditional folk take from India that illustrates how different people can have distinctly different perceptions of the same thing.
+Students discuss how each blind men's arguments differ when understanding an elephant, and even when presented with a real elephant, each man could "see" only what he already believed to be true.
+The story and this lesson is intended to encourage students to develop perspective awareness—awareness that each of us creates a unique view of the world based on personal experience, language, and culture.

 After students have heard the story, use the following questions to guide discussion of how differences in perspective can make it difficult for people to communicate.
 Students should be encouraged to apply the moral of the folk tale to real-life situations.

 - What happens in the story when each blind man "sees" the elephant?
 Why were there six different ideas about the elephant?
 Were any of the men right about the elephant?
 Were any of them completely wrong?

 - What did the blind men learn from the Rajah?
 What does the storyteller want us to learn from this tale?

 - Do problems like this happen in real life?
 Think of times when arguments or misunderstandings have occurred because people saw situations from different points of view.
 Describe what happened.

 - How does it feel when another person doesn't "see" something the way you do?
 How can you address those differences in perceptions?

 - What if the men in this story were not blind?
 Would they still have different perceptions about elephants?
 Why or why not?